drewbaker/wp-easy/README.md

 TODO Better documentation of how JS works

-- Auto including of JS, anything in `/scripts/libs/` will be auto enqueued as a module
+- Explain how auto including of JS, anything in `/scripts/libs/` will be auto enqueued as a module.
-- jQuery `$` works globally
+- Explain jQuery `$` works globally
-- How to use the included JS modules
+- Explain how to use the included JS modules

 ### Fonts